keu/docs/astro/ci-cd.md

 $ astrocloud deploy <your-deployment-id>
 ```

-## CI/CD Templates

-The following section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
-Each template can be implemented as-is to produce a simple CI/CD pipeline, but we recommend reconfiguring the templates to work with your own directory structures, workflows, and best practices.
-More templates are coming soon.

 :::info

 The following templates use `brew install` to install the latest version of the Astro CLI for every deploy.
 For a more stable CI/CD pipeline, you can install only a specific version of the CLI by tagging a specific version in the command: